Luigi D'Albertis

-Luigi Maria D'Albertis (21 November 1841 – 2 September 1901) was an Italian naturalist and explorer who, in 1875, became the first Italian to chart the Fly River in what is now called Papua New Guinea.
-He undertook three voyages up this river from 1875 to 1877, where the first was conducted in the steamer SS Ellengowan and the other two in a smaller ship named the "Neva" which was chartered from the Government of New South Wales.
-Throughout the three voyages, D'Albertis was consistently involved in skirmishes with the various indigenous people living along the river, using rifle-fire, rockets and dynamite to intimidate and, on occasions, kill these local people.
+Luigi Maria d'Albertis (21 November 1841 – 2 September 1901) was an Italian naturalist and explorer who, in 1875, became the first Italian to chart the Fly River in what is now called Papua New Guinea.
+He undertook three voyages up this river from 1875 to 1877, where the first was conducted in the steamer and the other two in a smaller ship named the Neva.

+Throughout the three voyages, d'Albertis was consistently involved in skirmishes with the various indigenous people living along the river, using rifle-fire, rockets and dynamite to intimidate and, on occasions, kill these locals.
 He also frequently employed destructive dynamite fishing as a technique of obtaining aquatic specimens for his collection.
 His expedition stole many ancestral remains, tools and weapons from the houses of the locals.
 He also collected specimens of birds, plants, insects and the heads of recently killed native people.
-Contemporary explorers and colonial administrators of d'Albertis were almost universally critical of the methods employed by D'Albertis in his expeditions up the Fly and more modern accounts, such as Goode's "Rape of the Fly" are equally condemnatory.
+Contemporary explorers and colonial administrators of d'Albertis were almost universally critical of the methods he employed in his expeditions up the Fly, and more modern accounts, such as Goode's "Rape of the Fly" are equally condemnatory.

 Early life

-D'Albertis was born in 1841, in Voltri, Italy.
-At the age of eighteen he joined Garibaldi's army and later joined Odoardo Beccari in November 1871 on an expedition to western New Guinea.
-He reached the peak of Mount Arfak Geb but was compelled by fever to retreat and return to Sydney to recover.
+D'Albertis was born in 1841 in Voltri, Italy.
+At the age of eighteen, he joined Garibaldi's army and later joined Odoardo Beccari in November 1871 on an expedition to western New Guinea.
+He reached the peak of Mount Arfak Geb, but was compelled by fever to return to Sydney to recover.
 In 1874, D'Albertis returned to New Guinea to set up a base on Yule Island.
 Here he obtained notoriety for publicly kissing the most attractive young native women and passing it off as a customary sign of peace.
 He also, with a shell full of burning methylated spirits, ostentatiously threatened to set the ocean alight.
 Most of his companions and employees deserted him after these activities.